robinwassen/robinwassen.github.io/author.md

 * [Code Complete: A Practical Handbook of Software Construction, Second Edition]() by Steve McConnell. <br /><br />I read this book about one year into my careeer and it had a great influence on how I write my code.

 * [The Elements of Computing Systems: Building a Modern Computer from First Principles]() by Noam Nisan and Shimon Schocken <br /><br />This book manage to explain how every detail of a computer work in less than 300 pages, from boolean algebra to implementing a compiler for your own programming language.
-It is fantastic for people who don't have a computer science degree (and hopefully then know all those details).

 ### 2.2 Inspirational people